 - Suppose you have arrhythmias (irregular heartbeats).
 Caffeine accelerates your heart at a non-conventional rate.

 - Pregnant and breastfeeding mothers should avoid it because it can pass through the placenta, disturbing your child’s sleeping pattern.

 - People who are already dealing with sleeping problems shouldn’t further promote alertness.
 It can lead to insomnia and anxiety.

-Who should drink caffeine?
+Who should drink it?

 When does it become dangerous?

 - When you become tolerant to caffeine’s effects: After extreme consumption, soon your body starts to become immune to it.
 Tolerance results in wanting more and more to have the same effect.
 Soon, it leads to addiction and withdrawal symptoms.

 - When you cannot sleep at night: Caffeine leads to alertness, but too much of it can disturb your sleeping pattern, and extreme cases can lead to insomnia.

 - When you notice withdrawal symptoms like restlessness, anxiety, depression, shakes, sleepiness/insomnia.

 - Caffeine’s content in your blood reaches 15mg/liter is a red flag.
 This can be fatal.